theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/add-daclient.md

  -- The status of the policy to deploy DA only on laptops and notebooks and not on all computers in the domain.

- -- The status of whether appropriate policies should be deployed on down-level clients (Windows® 7) to enable them to connect to the Windows Server 2012 DA server.
+ -- The status of whether appropriate policies should be deployed on down-level clients (Windows??
+7) to enable them to connect to the Windows Server 2012 DA server.

 If multi-site is enabled, then the following additional properties are present: